Nadine (song): Chart performance

-The song was released in February 1964 as a single on Chess (catalogue #1883), backed with "O Rangutang".
-It peaked at #23 on the Billboard Hot 100, #7 on the R&B chart, and #27 on the UK Singles Chart.
+The song was released in February 1964 as a single on Chess (catalogue 1883), backed with "O Rangutang".
+It peaked at No. 23 on the Billboard Hot 100, No. 7 on the R&B chart, and No. 27 on the UK Singles Chart.

 Reception

 According to Allmusic, the song had a "profound influence" on the songwriting of Bob Dylan: "One need only listen to 'Nadine (Is It You?)', released in February 1964, and then to the 1965 Dylan album Bringing It All Back Home, with its surreal story-songs, to hear the similarities."

 Cash Box described it as "a hard-driving, rhythmic pop-blues tear-jerker essayed with authority and feeling."

 In the 1987 documentary film Hail!
 Hail!
 Rock 'n' Roll (in which Berry performs "Nadine"), Bruce Springsteen praised the song's lyrics.
 Springsteen singled out the lines, I saw her from the corner when she turned and doubled back / Started walking toward a coffee-colored Cadillac.
 "I've never seen a coffee-colored Cadillac, but I know exactly what one looks like," Springsteen says in the film.